 Guidelines will be established for each of the different types (and families) of Metro transit services.
-(See section B below for a description of Metro's different service types.)
-The guidelines should be used to help Metro to-make decisions such as regarding the frequency of service, route spacing, the directness of the service (i.e., whether transfers are appropriate), stop spacing, and the appropriate speed and loading of routes.
-The Task Force supports Metro's proposal to incorporate newly developed guidelines into Metro's Comprehensive and Strategic Plans to be submitted to the County Council in February 2011.
+The guidelines should be used to help Metro make decisions regarding the frequency of service, route spacing, the directness of the service (i.e., whether transfers are appropriate), stop spacing, and the appropriate speed and loading of routes.
+The task force supports Metro's proposal to incorporate newly developed guidelines into Metro's Comprehensive and Strategic Plans to be submitted to the County Council in February 2011.
 This will insure prompt development and use of this new approach.